luyangtang/python_bootcamp/README.md

 # python_bootcamp
 Lecture notes and miscellaneous material for the python bootcamp.
-For any query, typo or additional support, please contact me via kojika.tang@gmail.com.
+For any query, typo correction or request for additional support, please contact me via kojika.tang@gmail.com.

 ## Course content and syllabus